 With thanks to Eddy Bronselaer and to Jurgen Verhulst of the Facebook Group Cemeteries & Memorials of the Great War for finding Robert for us

-12-year-old poet Robert Blindenbergh consoled wounded Belgian soldiers in hospital in Calais with his verses.
+Eddy says: "12-year-old poet Robert Blindenbergh consoled the Belgian soldiers in Calais with his verses.
+He died in 1918.

 Robert Blindenbergh was a young poet.
 Nobody seems to have any more of the verses he wrote for Belgian soldiers who were admitted to hospitals in Pas-de-Calais during WW1.
 At the outbreak of war he was 12 years old and served as a scout for some service in the army before joining his parents at the Base-Rear de Calais.